 Recipe type: Veggies, Sides, Thanksgiving

 Cuisine: Gluten-Free, Vegetarian, Vegan optional

-- 2 tablespoons unsalted butter or dairy free alternative, softened (we used Earth Balance dairy free sticks)
+2 tablespoons butter or dairy free butter, softened

-- In a small bowl, mix butter and miso until well combined.
+In a small bowl, mix butter and miso with a fork or spoon until well combined.
 Refrigerate 5 minutes.

-- Add miso butter* to the green beans and toss to coat.
-(Start with ¾ of the miso butter and add more as desired) Saute an additional 1-2 minutes over medium heat or until miso butter melts and green beans crisp.
+Add miso butter* to the green beans and toss to coat. *Start with ½ the miso butter and add more as desired.
+Saute an additional 1-2 minutes over medium heat or until miso butter melts and green beans crisp.
 Do not over cook or beans will get too soft.
 Remove from heat and place in a serving bowl.